-Given that I am a dog bite expert based in California, I’m probably partial to dog bite statistics relevant to this state.
-Hence, when I came across a rather obscure, but nevertheless interesting report about the frequency of dog bites in the San Francisco area, I wanted to share this information with those who follow my blog.
+Given that I am a dog bite expert from California, I’m partial to dog bite statistics relevant to this state.
+Hence, when I came across a rather obscure, but nevertheless interesting study about the frequency of dog bites in San Francisco, I wanted to share this information with my readers.

 This information appeared in a letter to the editor in the February 2007 issue of the Journal Plastic and Reconstructive Surgery (Dog bites in San Francisco, C. Ching, et. al. Volume 119 (2), February 2007, 749-750).

-And the authors also note that that bites inflicted by pit bulls represented 27% of all reported dog bites.
-Other breeds that were disproportionately involved included German shepherds, Labrador retrievers, Rottweilers and Jack Russell Terriers.
-However, these statistics may be misleading because not all owners register their dogs, and this is likely true for owners with pit bull type dogs.
+These results need to be carefully interpreted because not all owners register their dogs, and this is likely for owners pit bulls. hence, bite statistics are inflated for pit bulls.
 In order to calculate accurate breed-bite-specific frequencies, an accurate count of the total number of pit bulls within the overall population is needed.

 The fact that less than one person in 1000 is likely to be bitten in any given year is nothing to get alarmed about.
-In fact, I find the results reassuring.
-This finding indicates that frequency of dog bite injury inflicted to people in the San Francisco area is low, and most likely without significant financial or emotional consequence.
+Dog bites are inevitable in any large metropolitan area.
+In fact, I find the results reassuring: It indicates that San Francisco animal control may be doing an adequate job in protecting the public from vicious dogs.